Turbulent transport regimes in the presence of an X-point magnetic configuration: Results

 Last, we display the curves describing the estimator of kurtosis, in Fig. \ref{fig:kurtpx}.
 We outline two main differences with the previous sections.
 First, the deviation from the Gaussian value of $8$ is much greater in this case: when we considered a toroidal magnetic field we calculated a deviation from normality roughly equal to $1$, whereas here we notice that the departure has a magnitude up to circa $40$.
 Moreover, contrarily to previously analyzed scenarios, the difference between the kurtosis calculated from the tracer data and the standard Gaussian value of $8$ is, in this case, positive.
 This implies that the distribution function of the tracer positions is strongly leptokurtic, with tails much more heavily populated than a Gaussian with equal variance.
 Hence, we observe that the introduction of the X-point configuration resulted in both a greater confinement, signaled by smaller values of the MSD, and in the generation of a large population of outliers, whose positions are much further from the initial ones with respect to the average.
 These two features seem, at first glance, somewhat counterintuitive and even contradictory, but an explanation for both phenomena can be provided.
 As previously stated, the decrease of the MSD is due to the change in topology induced by the X-point, leading to limited and disconnected regions and, on average, on a mitigated transport.
 Nevertheless, it is possible to observe that there are few specific trajectories along which the tracers migrate far from the initial positions.
 These particular curves on the poloidal plane are able to connect different regions thanks to the periodic boundary condition characterizing our numerical integration.
 The landscape can be described as a small number of narrow streams advectively transporting few portions of fluid with great efficiency.
 In Fig. \ref{fig:snapfinale} we report a snapshot of the tracer population, taken at the end of the simulation time.
 From this picture it can be observed that a small portion of markers is transported much more than the average along the aforementioned privileged trajectories.
+A comparison between the black and red curves reported in Fig. \ref{fig:kurtpx} shows that a greater deviation from Gaussianity is more marked in the presence of condensation, accordingly to the different morphology of the energy spectrum at low $k$ values with respect to the non condensation case.